Kailash Mehra Sadhu: Early life

 Kailash Mehra Sadhu, also known as Malika-e-Ghazal, was born into a Dogra family in Nainital.
 She earned master's degrees from Panjab University, Chandigarh and Prayag Sangeet Samiti, Allahabad (1975), the latter degree focusing on vocal music.
 She became a music lecturer at the Women's College in Anantnag in 1979.

-She earned fame singing Kashmiri ghazals and songs, and has recorded in Kashmiri, Urdu, Gujarati, Sanskrit, Punjabi, Hindi, Persian, Bhaderwahi, Pahari and the Kannad languages.
+She earned fame singing Kashmiri ghazals and songs, and has recorded in Kashmiri, Urdu, Gujarati, Sanskrit, Punjabi, Hindi, Persian, Bhaderwahi, Pahari and the Kannada languages.
 Kailash participated in music competitions organised by the state cultural academy.
 Her stage performances were organised in Patna, Lucknow, Calcutta, Madras, Trivandrum, Hyderabad, Bangalore and Delhi.

 Having married in 1980, she took part in the fourth Festival of Music organised by the Kashmiri Overseas Association of Britain in 1985.
 She also sang for the film Aarnimall.

 She was given the title, Malika-e-Ghazal in 1993 by the Jammu Vikas Sanstha.
 The Sadiq memorial Committee awarded her the Mehboob Awami Funkara in 1981 and she was chosen the best singer by the Sri Bhat Smarak Samiti in 1980.